A Skeptical Journalist’s Guide to Covering Economic Development

 Economic development has quietly become a massive and ubiquitous industry, despite the growing independent research-backed evidence against the value of its standard business model.
 We believe that the best journalism on economic development has covered it in the context of the interaction between big business and big government, rather than as standalone deals or individual government programs.

-Looked at another way, that’s enough money to fund the entire annual state budgets of Alaska, Rhode Island, Idaho, Maine, North Dakota, Montana, New Hampshire, Vermont, Wyoming and South Dakota — combined.
+Looked at another way, that’s enough money to fund the entire annual state budgets of Delaware, West Virginia, South Dakota, New Hampshire, Mississippi, Oklahoma, Vermont, Idaho, Maine and Iowa — combined.

 In addition to big government, this is also the domain of big business.
 Notably, most estimates are that roughly three quarters of development deals go to big businesses — “Fortune 1000” is one common measuring stick — even though that has the inevitable impact of concentrating local economies in the hands of those businesses at the cost of small/medium businesses and startup entrepreneurs.
 As a result, most of these sorts of programs are supported by Chambers of Commerce and other “pro-business” organizations that tend to be dominated by a region’s largest corporations.